cismet/cids-docker-images/README.md

 ## [cids-distribution](https://github.com/cismet/cids-docker-images/tree/master/cids-distribution)

 General abstract cids distribution runtime base [image](https://hub.docker.com/r/cismet/cids-distribution/) for complete dockerized cids systems.
 Supports LEGACY and AUTO DISTRIBUTIONS.
 The image is based on [cids-java-maven](#cids-java-maven) and may be linked to a [cids-integration-base](#cids-integration-base) container.
 The image is just a template with some build and control scripts.

 The main difference between cids-server-* and cids-distribution images is, that the cids-distribution **image** contains the actual distribution libraries (internal and external dependencies) while in case of the cids-server-* container, the libraries are put into a volume.
 Thus, a cids-distribution image represents an immutable snapshot (updating the distribution requires to build a new image), while a cids-server-* distribution *can* be updated (see UPDATE_SNAPSHOTS environment variable) on each container start.

-The main differences between a LEGACY and AUTO DISTRIBUTIONS cids-distrivution image is that in case of the LEGACY the libraries are copied (COPY instruction in Dockerfile) into the image when the image is built while in case of the AUTO DISTRIBUTION a maven build is performed when the image is built.
-In both cases, runtime information (runtime.properties, res.jar, server_resources, etc.) is not contained within the image but is stored on host-mounted volumes.
+The main differences between a LEGACY and AUTO DISTRIBUTIONS cids-distribution image is that in case of the LEGACY the libraries are copied (COPY instruction in Dockerfile) into the image when the image is built while in case of the AUTO DISTRIBUTION a maven build is performed when the image is built.
+In both cases, runtime information (runtime.properties, res.jar, server_resources, etc.) is not contained within the image but is stored on a host-mounted volumes.

 #### Tags